jhucsf/spring2024/assign/assign02.md

 We *strongly* recommend that you have a comment in each function explaining how it uses callee-saved registers and stack memory, since these are the equivalent of local variables in assembly code.
-For exmaple, here is a comment taken from one of the helper functions in the reference solution:
+For example, here is a comment taken from one of the helper functions in the reference solution: